upper waypoint

 Alameda County District Attorney Pamela Price speaks to reporters during a briefing in Oakland on Oct.
 21, 2024.
 (Beth LaBerge/KQED)

-The effort to recall Alameda County District Attorney Pamela Price showed strong support in early returns, in an apparent backlash against progressive criminal justice policies.
+The recall of Alameda County District Attorney Pamela Price looked increasingly imminent a day after the election, marking a dramatic backlash against progressive criminal justice policies.

-If the measure passes, Price will leave her post immediately after the vote is certified, and the county Board of Supervisors will appoint an interim DA to oversee the sprawling office, which includes some 150 attorneys.
+If the recall is ultimately successful, Price will leave her post immediately after the vote is certified, and the county Board of Supervisors will appoint an interim DA to oversee the sprawling office, which includes some 150 attorneys.
 Voters will then select a new DA in 2026 to finish out the remainder of Price’s term, which ends in 2028.

 Alameda County voters “understood what we were talking about, understood that people were being hurt.
 And they went and they voted,” Brenda Grisham, who helped lead the recall effort, told supporters on Tuesday night.
 “We see victory.
 And we are so glad that we have made the step to make Alameda County a safer place for everybody.”